Paul-Haimerl/PAGFL/README.md

 ## Applying PAGFL

-To execute the PAGFL procedure, simply pass the dependent and independent variables, number of time periods and a penalization parameter $\lambda$.
+To execute the PAGFL procedure, simply pass the dependent and independent variables, the number of time periods and a penalization parameter $\lambda$.

 ``` r